 Blue Seventy (branded as “blueseventy”) has been making some of our favorite wetsuits lately.
 The Blue Seventy Helix just might be in the running our favorite wetsuit on the market, and the entire lineup is well thought-out and made with top engineering.
 Sitting firmly in the $400-$500 price point is the Blue Seventy Reaction.
 The Reaction is intended to be a mid-range wetsuit, perhaps with some higher-end features, that can be used by experienced triathletes and beginners alike.
 It is a suit that features some of the high-end benefits of the Helix while staying more affordable than many suits.
 Note that the Reaction has seen significant advances in the past year or two, so be wary of the carryover suits you will find on the market at a deep discount — they really are not the same wetsuit as today’s Reaction.

-Features: The 2016 Reaction is a total redesign of the same model from years past.
+Features: The 2016 Reaction featured a total redesign of the same model from years past, and 2017 improved upon that design.
 We like the 4-5-4 paneling for triathletes and swimmers who spend a lot of time in colder waters.
 4-5-4 simply means that the thicknesses of the Neoprene are 4mm in the chest, 5mm in the torso where you want the warmth, and then back to 4mm in the leg.
 This is a good overall combination for your typical competitive triathlete who is as concerned about warmth and buoyancy as they are about speed.
 The 39-cell Yamamoto is flexible and features the material used in some of the highest-end wetsuits on the market just a couple years ago.
 In fact, when you compare this wetsuit against more expensive ones, the only main differences are that the thin paneling of 4mm isn’t quite as thin as some others (that get down to 3mm or even 2mm).

 The VO2 design on the chest is a really winner.
 It basically splits the chest panel in two, so you have better expansion ability when taking deep breaths.
 Anyone who has ever felt constricted while breathing in a wetsuit will immediately understand why this is a important and a nice feature to have.